-In this study, the prevalence of type 2 diabetic patients with overweight and obese was 25% and 33.7%, respectively, which is higher than their prevalence in the study of bankers and their colleagues in Mashhad, it was 21 and 25.7%10-11.
-In the study of Safaei et al., This rate was 42.5 and 27.2%, respectively, which is close to the present study in terms of overweight, but is lower in terms of the prevalence of obesity and obesity in the study of al-Rahwi et al. In 2015 in Oman was 38.9 in both cases12-13.
+In this study, the prevalence of type 2 diabetic patients who were overweight or obese was 25% and 33.7%, respectively, which is higher than their prevalence in the study of bankers and their colleagues in Mashhad, which was 21 and 25.7%^{10-11}.
+In the study of Safaei et al., this rate was 42.5 and 27.2%, respectively, which is close to the present study in terms of overweight but is lower in terms of the prevalence of obesity and obesity in the study of al-Rahwi et al. In 2015, in Oman, it was 38.9 in both cases^{12-13}.
 Based on the findings of the present study, the ischemic heart disease prevalence in patients with type 2 diabetes is 13.7%.
-In the orhoedic study, IHD was 9.4% (18).
+In the orthopedic study, IHD was 9.4%18.

-In this study, the prevalence was 9.6% among women, which is more common than men, in which it is 4%.
-In addition, the prevalence of ischemic heart disease between the two sexes in middle age and old age is also different and in type 2 diabetic women, the prevalence of ischemic heart disease in middle age and old age is almost the same.
-In the present study, although ischemic heart disease is the most common in patients with overweight, but its prevalence in normal weight people is not only low but slightly lower than the prevalence in patients with grade 1 obesity and in patients with grade 2 and obesity.
-The findings of the present study are more in line with the findings of recent studies, which are mainly conducted in developed countries14-15.
-An example in Asia is a study conducted in 2013 by Nagawa et al. In Japan and found that the cardiovascular disease prevalence in non-obese subjects (BMI under 25 in their study) with visceral fat, similar to obese patients (BMI) In a public study of diabetic patients, according to Arhawi, the univariate inverse association of obesity with cardiovascular disease in patients is an interesting finding in contrast to another relevant studies16-17.
-And co-workers reported that diabetic patients with a BMI above 26 were in better physical condition than those with normal weight and consequently had lower mortality rates 18-19
+In this study, the prevalence was 9.6% among women, which is more common than in men, where it is 4%.
+In addition, the prevalence of ischemic heart disease between the two sexes in middle age and old age is also different, and in type 2 diabetic women. the prevalence of ischemic heart disease in middle age and old age is almost the same.
+In the present study, although ischemic heart disease is most common in patients who are overweight, its prevalence in normal-weight people is not only low but slightly lower than the prevalence in patients with grade 1 obesity and patients with grade 2 obesity.
+The findings of the present study are more in line with the findings of recent studies, which are mainly conducted in developed countries^{14-15}.
+An example in Asia is a study conducted in 2013 by Nagawa et al. In Japan, it was found that the prevalence of cardiovascular disease in non-obese subjects (BMI under 25 in their study) with visceral fat was similar to that of obese patients (BMI).
+In a public study of diabetic patients, according to Arhawi, the univariate inverse association of obesity with cardiovascular disease in patients is an interesting finding in contrast to another relevant study16-17 and co-workers reported that diabetic patients with a BMI above 26 were in better physical condition than those with a normal weight and consequently had lower mortality rates18-19.

-As shown in Table 3, the overall distribution of ischemic heart disease in middle age in different BMI groups is almost plateau and in normal-weight individuals is overweight and obese.
+As shown in Table 3, the overall distribution of ischemic heart disease in middle age in different BMI groups is almost plateau, and in normal-weight individuals, it is overweight or obese.
 While in the elderly, its prevalence is significantly higher in overweight people and in grade 1 obesity (p = 0.003).
-Also, the ischemic heart disease distribution in males and females with type 2 diabetes is dissimilar in groups with dissimilar BMI.
-It is noteworthy that the prevalence of ischemic heart disease in women with a normal body mass index was 6.9% and 8 out of 29 ischemic heart disease equals grade 1 obesity and more than 5 women with grade 2 obesity and more, respectively.
+Also, the ischemic heart disease distribution in males and females with type 2 diabetes is dissimilar in groups with dissimilar BMIs.
+It is noteworthy that the prevalence of ischemic heart disease in women with a normal body mass index was 6.9%, and 8 out of 29 women with ischemic heart disease equals grade 1 obesity, and more than 5 women with grade 2 obesity and more, respectively.

-However, in both men and women, the ischemic heart disease prevalence in overweight patients was higher than in normal weight patients.
-The prevalence of ischemic heart disease, according to the findings of the present study in men at higher levels of BMI than women, is similar to that in 2015.
-It is the United States, with the difference that in diabetic men under the present study, the prevalence of ischemic heart disease is not low in normal underweight people20-21.
+However, in both men and women, the ischemic heart disease prevalence in overweight patients was higher than in normal-weight patients.
+The prevalence of ischemic heart disease, according to the findings of the present study, in men at higher levels of BMI than women is similar to that in 2015.
+It is the United States, with the difference that in diabetic men under the present study, the prevalence of ischemic heart disease is not low in normal underweight people^{20-21}.